Events-iOS/EventsApp/README.md

 An app to view and attend events near you.

 ## User Stories
-- [ ] User can view apps near them
+- [ ] User can view events near them
+- [ ] Organizers can "drop a pin" of where an event is taking place
+- [ ] When a user is near that location, the app notifies them of the event
+- [ ] Events can be searched and filter for in a collection / list view